 Full Financial Membership is a prerequisite to purchasing a home in the cohousing neighbourhood.
 Households have the benefit of choosing which home they would like to live in based on the order in which members become Full Financial Members.

 1. Contributing (or having available and pledging) 30% of the estimated purchase price of your intended home;

 2. Signing a Sale & Purchase Agreement for a home in the Cohousing Neighbourhood;

 3. Providing evidence that you are able to follow through on your Sale & Purchase Agreement;

 4. Ensuring a Will and/or Enduring Power of Attorney and/or a Living Will is in place (if you are not in a partnership where automatic rights are given to the partner).

 If you are not in a financial position to become a Full Financial Member, then you go on the waiting list.
 Some Full Financial Members will have more than 30% of their home purchase price to pledge to the project, and this will allow the people at the top of the waiting list to be “piggy-backed” into Full Financial Membership.

 The order in which people become Full Financial Members, is the order in which people choose which home they buy in the cohousing neighbourhood.
-The exception to this is that existing associate and full members as at 21 July 2018 are already in the home-choosing queue, in the order in which they became/become full members.
+The exception to this is that existing associate and full members are already in the home-choosing queue, in the order in which they became/become full members.